 Today, we will give our upper body a break and stretch our legs on the gentle hike over the mountains to Borg.
 We hike over the lush green slopes to the Viking Chieftain’s house and relive life in the 9th century on a guided tour of this reconstructed Viking residence.

-Our van is here to transport us back to Rolvsfjord for a sauna and tasty supper
+Our van is here to transport us back to Stamsund tasty supper.

 Our departure today depends on the tide.
 We want to catch a ride on the out flowing current from Stamsund and then cross Gimsøy sound on the afternoon slack.
 The Gimsøy sound separates Vestvåg Island from Austvåg Island.
 Austvåg Island means Eastern Bay Island and is the last island of the Lofoten chain.

-We begin the day cruising through the islands of Valberg where we will discover a beautiful white sand beach, the perfect lunch stop.
+We begin the day cruising through the islands of Valberg where we will discover a beautiful white sand beach, the perfect lunch spot.
 Our lunch break is timed with the approaching slack in Gimsøy sound.
 This is our last major crossing of our journey through Lofoten Islands.
 The route across will depend on the weather and sea state.
 Henningsvær seems to grow out of the sea as we approach.
 Sculpted rock peaks provide the perfect backdrop for this island village as we paddle down main- street Henningsvær we marvel at the splendour of this majestic town.

 The hamlet of Henningsvær is a true fishing village that hosts the Lofoten Island’s climbing community.
 Every summer rock climbers from all over the world descend on Henningsvær to climb the granite walls of the Lofoten Mountains.

 We spend the evening exploring this charming village and take in the vibrant night life of the Klatre Kafé - Rock Climbers Cafe.

 Breakfast comes early after our evening out.
 We say goodbye to Henningsvær, launching onto ‘main street’ Henningsvær, we point our kayaks towards Vågakallen, a famous Lofoten landmark; where rookie Lofoten fishermen had to pay their respects to the Lofoten by removing their hats when passing by for the first time.